 This Android file manager app has other handy features too:

-- Work with archived data in ZIP format – compress and extract, view archived files as regular folders.
+- Work with archived data in ZIP format – compress and extract files.

 - Preview files – multiple formats are supported, including Hex and Binary.